PolieBotics/RealityTransform/README.md

 ## Sample Outputs

 Below are clickable thumbnails from the `samples/` directory.
 Images were captures with an industrial camera, and may appear dull to the human eye.
-Video the Reality Transform captured with conventional cameras is available on social media.
+Video the Reality Transform captured with conventional cameras is available on social media, e.g. [Reddit](https://www.reddit.com/r/PoliePals/) and [X](https://x.com/poliebotics).

 Click any image to enlarge:

 | [<img src="samples/20250208_222930_iter_001.png" width="160">](samples/20250208_222930_iter_001.png) | [<img src="samples/20250208_225430_iter_001.png" width="160">](samples/20250208_225430_iter_001.png) |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |